 reporting, which could include different reporting requirements depending on the type of project and/or type of support provided, as well as the amount of the grant

 The CCWG discussed whether existing ICANN accountability mechanisms such as IRP or other appeal mechanisms can be used to challenge a decision from the Independent Project Applications Evaluation Panel to approve or not approve an application.
 The CCWG agreed that this would create a level of complexity that was deemed not desirable or necessary, after having reviewed how other organizations deal with appeals.
 Instead, it is the expectation that applicants not selected should receive further details about where information can be found about the next round of applications as well as any educational materials that may be available to assist applicants.
 Also, in the context of the foreseen regular reviews, selected applicants and non-selected applicants may be invited to provide feedback they may help to improve the program further.
-The CCWG agreed that currently existing ICANN accountability measures such as IRP may not be used to challenge decisions on individual applications that are not successful.
+The CCWG agreed that currently existing ICANN accountability measures such as IRP may not be used to challenge decisions on individual applications.
 The reason for this recommendation is that the Board will not assess individual applications.
 The Board will only make decisions related to the overall disbursement of funds based on recommendations from the Independent Project Applications Evaluation Panel.

 CCWG Recommendation #6: Audit requirements as described above do not only apply to the disbursement of auction proceeds on a standalone basis but must be applied to all of ICANN’s activities in relation to auction proceeds, including the disbursement of auction proceeds if and when this occurs.